Family & Community

 Please visit our Registrar department for detailed information - Registrar / Student Enrollment

-UCF has adopted a later school start time this year.
+UCF has adopted a later school start time.
 This is a story about a group of students who advocated for a cause, overcame obstacles, and started a movement that compelled a community to take action.

 Learn more about this great initiative visit - School Start Time